continuouspi/cpiwb/matlab_extension/README.md

 This will prepare the shared library for CPiME.

-To start CPiME, run Matlab, and open the `cpime` script.
-Enter `cpime` to begin.
+To start CPiME, run MATLAB.
+If the MATLAB extension directory is not currently in the search paths for MATLAB, then go to 'Set Path' in the Environment section of the File menu and enter it there.
+When this is done, enter `cpime` to run CPiME from the main menu.

 ## Updating Cabal ##
 One student experienced issues running Cabal to install dependencies for CPiME.
 Below are the steps this student followed to resolve their issue: